The Irish Gringo

 The Irish Gringo is a 1935 American western film directed by William C. Thompson and starring Pat Carlyle, William Farnum and Karlyn May.

 Plot

-The film is about a half-Mexican, half-Irish "gringo" who encounters a girl wandering the desert.
+A half-Mexican, half-Irish "gringo" encounters a girl wandering the desert.
 Her grandfather was killed by a gang of outlaws looking for a Dutch mine.
 The girl has a map of the mine drawn on her shirt, and the outlaws are looking to find it.